alireid/NetCoreRabbitMQ/README.md

 # NetCoreRabbitMQ
-Basic hello work with send and receive console apps
+Basic hello world with send and receive console apps